backstage/backstage/plugins/graphql-backend/README.md

 }
 ```

-## Custom loader
+## Custom Data Loaders (Advanced)

-Another ability of GraphQL backend is requesting data from different sources and not only from `Catalog`.
-To achieve this you need to implement two things: `loader` and `refToId`
+By default, your graphql context will contain a `Dataloader` for retrieving
+records from the Catalog by their GraphQL ID.
+Most of the time this is all you
+will need.
+However, sometimes you will need to load data not just from the
+Backstage catalog, but from a differnt data source entirely.
+To do this, you
+will need to write a custom data loader.

+> ⚠️Caution!
+If you find yourself wanting to load data directly from a
+> source other than the catalog, first consider the idea of instead
+> just ingesting that data into the catalog, and then using the
+> default data loader.
+After consideration, If you still want to load
+> data directly from a source other than the Backstage catalog, then
+> proceed with care.

+To implement a custom loader, you will have to provide two things:
+`loader` and `refToId`

-1. To properly decide which data source should be used you need to encode something inside node's id.
-You can do it whatever you'd like.
-But the GraphQL plugin doesn't know how to encode `Entity` reference to id, so you need to define `refToId` function
+1. To properly decide which data source should be used you need to
+   encode something inside node's id.
+You can do it whatever you'd
+   like.
+But the GraphQL plugin doesn't know how to encode `Entity`
+   reference to id, so you need to define `refToId` function

 ```ts
 import {